DM3D: Dynamic Mamba via Offset-Guided Feature Resampling for Point Cloud Understanding: Analysis of OFR Differentiability

-In this scenario, weights are evenly distributed the across equidistant indices, and the derivatives diverge.
-However, even a slight deviation in $s_i$ breaks the symmetry, restoring finite gradients (as in Case 3a).
-Consequently, the model naturally avoids such equidistant states during training.
+In this scenario, the weights are evenly distributed across the equidistant local candidates, while the derivatives with respect to $s_i$ diverge.
+However, even a slight perturbation of $s_i$ breaks the symmetry and restores finite gradients, as in Case 3a.
+Consequently, the model is unlikely to remain in such equidistant states during training.

-Overall, GDR maps each offset index $s_i$ to a probabilistic assignment over target indices, transforming non-differentiable sorting into a continuous, differentiable process and preserving gradient flow.
-The weighting function is differentiable for any finite ${{\sigma }_{t}}>0$, where ${{\sigma }_{t}}$ controls the smoothness of reordering.
-As ${{\sigma }_{t}}\to {{0}^{+}}$, it converges to non-differentiable sorting, yielding vanishing gradients in the non-equidistant scenario.
-Conversely, as $\sigma_t \to \infty$, the GDR degenerates into average pooling and loses its reordering capability.
-Hence, ${{\sigma }_{t}}$ is kept small in practice, and a minor perturbation term is introduced for stability.
+Overall, OFR maps each offset index value $s_i$ to a probabilistic assignment over the local candidate window $\Omega(i)$, which provides a continuous and differentiable relaxation of local discrete reassignment in the index space.
+For any finite $\sigma_t>0$, the weighting function remains smooth and differentiable with respect to $s_i$, enabling stable gradient propagation.
+As $\sigma_t\to 0^+$, the mapping converges to nearest-candidate selection within $\Omega(i)$, i.e., deterministic local reassignment.
+Conversely, as $\sigma_t \to \infty$, OFR degenerates into local average pooling.
+Hence, ${{\sigma }_{t}}$ is typically chosen to be relatively small in practice.
+Section~\ref{More Experimental} reports the observed behavior of this parameter in training.